fresh-fx59/bitcoin-blockchain-to-graph/README.md

 ## Bitcoin Core Settings

 Tick _Enable RPC server_ checkbox and use _bitcoin.conf_ file for configuration.
 About 50Gb of free space required for test blockchain.

+## Neo4j

+This the link where you can find dockerized neo4j http://localhost:7474/browser/